We might say "A good dance photograph is knowing where--and when--to sit."

 Symmetry: you can add interest by finding and showing a strong symmetry in an image (particularly when there is another element to break the symmetry).
 In the image at left below the lines of the dress, the two hands, and the exact-forward-facing face project strong symmetry, and the diagonal lines in the background break it.
 In the middle image below there is an X-cross with the subjects arms echoed by the raised arms in the background.
 It would be confusing if the subject merged with the background dancer, but the shallow depth of field and the darker lighting on the background figure prevent this merge.
 In the image at right the two dancers are performing the same pose, but interest is added because we see the back of one and the front of the other.

-Diagonal lines: diagonal lines seem more dynamic than horizontal or vertical ones; they capture motion better.
+Diagonal lines: diagonal lines often seem more dynamic than horizontal or vertical ones; they capture motion better.

 Repetition: An image can be made stronger by repeating an element; many dances have this as part of the choreography, so you will find plenty of examples.
 The numbers 3 and infinity seem special: below the two-dancer picture is nice, but three dancers in the same pose is stronger.
 In the final picture below there is a seemingly indefinite row of dancers repeating the same pose.